How much does it cost? This cost me less than £1.25 per person.

-It’s the perfect Valentine’s meal, so if you’re looking to impress that someone special with a cosy night in and a home cooked dinner, honey this recipe is the one.
+It’s the perfect Valentine’s meal, so if you’re looking to impress that someone special with a cosy night in and a home cooked dinner, hun this is the one.
 It’s pretty easy; everything can be prepped, chucked in a couple of saucepans and left to cook, and the ingredients are nothing fancy.
 Surely you can take half an hour out of your night for your one and only bae. 💕

 So, this is how I did it…

 1. In a large bowl, smush together the mince and a handful of the chopped onion with some seasoning until everything is mixed in.
 It’s a gross job, but someone’s gotta do it!

 2. Shape the squishy mince mixture into eight balls (pfft, the innuendo writes itself…), add to a hot frying pan spritzed with cooking spray and brown them off on a medium-high heat for a few minutes – try not to burn, it ruins the effect…

 3. Pour half a tin of chopped tomatoes and half a carton of passata into a saucepan with the rest of the chopped onion, add the browned meatballs and whack it on a medium heat for, oh, say, around 15 minutes or so.
 Don’t forget to season!

 4. Around the same sorta time, cook the spaghetti in a pan of salted boiling water according to packet instructions – usually takes around 12 minutes.